adambeltz2/Simple-Gantt/BACKLOG.md

 6. **PDF export** -- a proper paginated print/PDF view of the Gantt chart (currently only PNG export exists).
 Real design decision up front: a new CDN dependency (e.g. jsPDF) vs. a print-stylesheet-only approach with zero new dependencies.
 Either way, paginating a wide scrolling timeline cleanly is a genuinely gnarly layout problem.
 8. **Baseline / plan-vs-actual tracking** -- snapshot dates when a plan is finalized, then show variance when things drift (ghost bars in the chart, variance indicators in the grid).
 Needs a new persisted data model (baseline snapshots, separate from live task data) and non-trivial additions to the Gantt rendering pipeline.
 9. **Undo/redo** -- there's no in-app undo today (the README just points at the browser's Ctrl+Z, which isn't reliable for a JS grid).
 Highest risk: it's not just about reverting a raw cell edit -- every edit can cascade through dependency scheduling and parent rollup, so a naive undo could easily leave the sheet in an inconsistent state (a reverted Start/Dur with stale computed End/rollup values).
 Needs real design thought before any code, not just a wrapper around jexcel's own internal history.
+10. Treat Resources as first class entity.
+I'd like them to be assigned (named) prior to being typed in the grid.
+This should allow a pre-selected value for me to use.
+Discuss how to handle this when its done via CSV Import/Export.
-10. **Bulk edit / multi-row select** -- select multiple rows and apply a Resource/%Done/Parent change to all of them at once.
+11. **Bulk edit / multi-row select** -- select multiple rows and apply a Resource/%Done/Parent change to all of them at once.
 Needs figuring out jexcel's selection-range API and a clear UX; may partially already be possible via existing copy/paste-down-a-column behavior, worth checking before building new UI.

 ## Tech debt / follow-ups from the repo review